ngr-path/TCGA_POLE_CRC_Concurrent/README.md

 ### Project Overview

-This repository contains an R script for analyzing POLE-mutated colorectal cancers (CRC) within TCGA-COAD and TCGA-READ as an external validation cohort.
+This repository contains a short R script for analyzing POLE-mutated colorectal cancers (CRC) within TCGA-COAD and TCGA-READ as an external validation cohort.
 The analysis includes a simulation of a small NGS panel (Illumina Focus Panel) to assess the feasibility of targeted sequencing in this context.
 We hypothesized that POLE-mutated CRCs are characterized by an increased numbers of mutations even when tested with a small panel, that does not cover the POLE gene itself.
 As small NGS-based panel approaches are used currently in the routine work-up of CRCs, this could be helpful in screening for the small but relevant subset of POLE-mutated CRCs.
 POLE-mutated CRCs show an exceptional respone to immunotherapeutic approaches.

 For the clinical response of POLE-mutated CRCs to immune checkpoint inhibitors please, refer to [Ambrosini et al, Annals of Oncology 2024](https://linkinghub.elsevier.com/retrieve/pii/S0923-7534(24)00104-2), doi: 10.1016/j.annonc.2024.03.009.